OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

-## Set a number and units to replace the icon
+## Set a value and units to replace the icon
 [comment]: <> ([TODO] Explanation)
 Explanation text goes here...